Follow the FreeStater Blog by Email

-Legislation has been introduced in the current Congress that would end partisan redistricting.
+Legislation has been introduced in the current Congress, by Heath Shuler (D-NC) that would end partisan redistricting.
 The proposed legislation, requires "redistricting to be conducted through a plan developed by the independent redistricting commission established in the state, or if such plan is not enacted into law, the redistricting plan selected by the state's highest court or developed by a U.S. district court."

 Want to make sure that this is the last cycle subject to partisan redistricting?
+Want to undo the mess created by the GOP in states like PA, TX or NC and by the Democrats in IL and MD?
 Call your member of Congress and demand action on The John Tanner Fairness and Independence in Redistricting Act (H.R.
 453).

-In recent posts and interviews I have made clear gerrymandering is used by both parties.
-I do not see gerrymandering as an issue where one party is busy abusing the process and the other party is simply responding in kind - compelled to defend itself against an enemy will do anything to win.
-In reality, the simple and unfortunate truth is both parties eagerly engage in these systemic abuses.
-Let's remember, Maryland's 2nd and 3rd Congressional districts have been highlighted as being among the worst gerrymandered in the nation since appearing a decade ago.
+Understand, gerrymandering is used by both parties.
+The simple and unfortunate truth is both parties eagerly engage in this systemic abuse.
+Maryland's 2nd and 3rd Congressional districts have been highlighted as being among the worst gerrymandered in the nation since appearing a decade ago.
 Republican drawn districts in Texas (or Pennsylvania) are no worse than Democratic drawn districts in Illinois (or Maryland).

 2008 offered a perfect storm for reform - under divided government and 2 years prior to a new Census neither party knew who would be in control of drawing new district lines.
 That uncertainty would have made reform achievable.